iTwin/itwinjs-core/docs/presentation/Hierarchies/RootNodeRule.md

 The most commonly used symbols are:

-- `ParentNode` to define which parent node this rule is creating child nodes for.
+- `ParentNode` — refers to the parent node.
+This is often used to create child nodes under specific parents.

   ```ts
   [[include:Hierarchies.Condition.ParentNodeSymbol]]